How to Effectively Follow Up on Past Due Invoices in Construction

 6. Offer a Payment Plan

 In some cases, clients may be facing financial difficulties.
 Offering a payment plan can help you recover the owed amount over time.
+Providing payment plans can also reduce late payments and improve cash flow by giving customers a manageable way to pay off overdue invoices.
 Be flexible and work out a schedule that suits both parties.

 7. Escalate to a Final Demand

 If previous attempts have failed, you can send a final demand letter.
-This communication should clearly state the consequences of non-payment, such as legal action or involving a collections agency.
+As part of a structured unpaid invoice email escalation process, this communication should clearly state the consequences of non-payment, such as legal actions or involving a collections agency.
+Sending a formal past due invoice letter or overdue invoice letter is a key escalation step.
+A formal invoice letter serves as a last-resort collection tool to collect payment for the overdue balance and outstanding payment.

 Subject: Final Demand: Overdue Invoice '12345' Dear [Client’s Name], This is a final notice regarding invoice '12345', dated [Invoice Date], which remains unpaid despite our previous reminders.
 Please be aware that if payment is not received by [specific date], we will have no choice but to take further action, which may include legal proceedings or engaging a collections agency.
 We hope to resolve this matter amicably and urge you to settle the outstanding amount immediately.
 Sincerely, [Your Name] [Your Company] |